rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 ```
 </details>

+This allows functions to have `T: ?const Trait` bounds on generic parameters without requiring users
+to supply a `const Trait` impl for types used for `T`.
+This feature is added under a separate
+feature gate and will be stabilized separately from (and after) `T: Trait` bounds on `const fn`.

 ## `const` default method bodies

 Trait methods can have default bodies for methods that are used if the method is not mentioned